 Cohesive zone model assumes the existence of a fracture zone characterized by a traction-separation law.
-The predefined surface is made up of elements that support the cohesive zone traction-opening calculation embedded in the rock and the hydraulic fracture grows along this surface.
-The fracture process zone (unbroken cohesive zone) is defined within the separating surfaces where the surface tractions are nonzero.
+The pre-defined surface is made up of elements that support the cohesive zone traction-opening calculation embedded in the rock, and the hydraulic fracture will grow along this surface.
+The fracture process zone (unbroken cohesive zone) is defined within the separating surfaces where the surface tractions are nonzero (see Figure 2).

 Figure 2.
 Embedded cohesive zone at the tip of a hydraulic fracture.
-Two zones can be identified: i) broken cohesive zone where tractionseparation law is not longer valid, and ii) unbroken cohesive zone where tranction separation law is valid.
+Two zones can be identified: i) broken cohesive zone where tractionseparation law is no longer effective, and ii) unbroken cohesive zone where tranction separation law is working.

-There are three failure mechanisms present during fracture modeling: i) fracture initiation criterion, ii) fracture evolution law, and iii) choice of element removal upon reaching a completely damaged state.
+There are three failure mechanisms taken into account in fracture modeling: i) fracture initiation criterion, ii) fracture evolution law, and iii) choice of element removal upon reaching a completely damaged state.
 Fracture Initiation Criterion is referred to as the beginning of degradation due to stresses and/or strains satisfy certain damage initiation criteria that were specified.
 There are many fracture initiation criterion in ABAQUS.
-It could be assumed that initiation begins when maximum nominal or quadratic stress ratio or maximum nominal or quadratic strains reache to their critical values.
-Fracture Evolution Law Criterion is usually considered that the fracture propagates when the stress intensity factor at the tip exceeds the rock toughness.
+It could be assumed that initiation begins when maximum nominal, quadratic stress ratio, maximum nominal strain, or quadratic strains reached their critical values.
+Fracture Evolution Law Criterion is usually implemented that the fracture propagates when the stress intensity factor at the tip exceeds the rock toughness.
 When the interface thickness is negligibly small, it may be straightforward to define the constitutive response of the cohesive layer directly in terms of traction versus separation.

-Figure 3 Traction-separation for pure tension and pure shear is deomonstrated here.
-Traction is increasing until reach δ_0 , where it is considered that the cohesive layers start to separate.
-Traction decreases as separation is increasing until δ_f , where it is considered complete failure.
+Figure 3.
+Traction-separation for pure tension and pure shear is deomonstrated here.
+Traction is increasing until reach δ_o , where it is considered that the cohesive layers start to separate.
+Traction decreases as separation is increasing until δ_b , where it is considered complete failure.
 Beyond this, traction separation law is not longer valid.

+The relationship among

+$$G_c$$

-The relationship among G_c , K, T{max} , δ_0 , and δ_f
+, K , $T{max}\delta_o$, and δ_f can be described as

+$$G_c = \frac{1}{2}T_f\delta_f = \frac{1}{2\alpha}T_f\delta_0 = \frac{T_f^2}{2\alpha K}, \quad (1)$$

+where G_c is the schedule energy.

-$$G_c = \frac{1}{2}T_f \delta_f = \frac{1}{2\alpha}T_f \delta_0 = \frac{T_f^2}{2\alpha K},\tag{1}$$ where G_c is the cohesive energy, T{max} is the cohesive strength, K is the initial cohesive stiffness, δ_0 and δ_f are the critical separation at damage initiation and complete failure respectively, and δ_0 is the ratio of critical separation at damage initiation and complete failure.
+where G_c is the cohesive energy, \mathcal{F}{max} is the cohesive strength, K is the initial cohesive stiffness, S_c and S_c are the critical separation at damage initiation and complete failure respectively, and δ_c is the ratio of critical separation at damage initiation and complete failure.

-Since bilinear traction-separations laws are defined for pure normal and shear loading modes, general loading conditions which could be any arbitrary combination of normal and shear failure (mixed mode problem) require considering the combinatory effect of normal and shear modes.
+Since bilinear traction-separation laws are defined for pure normal and shear loading modes, general loading conditions which could be any arbitrary combination of normal and shear failure (mixed mode problem) require considering the combined effect of normal and shear modes.
 We used quadratic nominal stress law to combine different failure modes.
 Damage initiates when a quadratic interaction function involving nominal stress ratios (as defined below) reaches the value of one (Camacho and Ortiz,, 1996)